HiNacho/price_optimization_model/README.md

 Created for a client demo.
 Feel free to adapt the UI and model exports for your use.
 Add a LICENSE file if you plan to share publicly.

 ---

-If you'd like, I can:
-- create `requirements.txt` and a `launcher.sh` script,
-- add a small `README` section for the model interpretability notes,
-- or generate a shareable ngrok tutorial with screenshots.

-Which of those would you like next?